bcgov/keycloak-example-apps/examples/oidc/public-dc/react/README.md

 - When creating the integration request add `http://localhost:3000/*` to the list of valid redirect URIs for your integration.
 - Install the BC Wallet on your mobile device [Demo Instructions](https://digital.gov.bc.ca/digital-trust/showcase/demo)
 - This example should only be used in Dev/Test when testing:
-   - At the time of writing this update, please use the `sso-pathfinder-1` credential for dev/test
+   - At the time of writing this update, please use the `sso-pathfinder-1` credential for dev/test.
+Please reach out the the DC team -ditrust@gov.bc.ca- to get your working credential in your wallet
    - By September 2024 we anticipate you can use the the `showcase-demo` credential where you add the `Joyce person credential` to your BC Wallet.
 Please read [here](https://digital.gov.bc.ca/digital-trust/showcase/demo)
 - **stay tuned as the DC team provides a link to additional material**